nullpo-head/WSL-Hello-sudo/README.md

 This PAM module allows you to authenticate `sudo` via face recognition, fingerprint authentication, and of couse machine-local PIN.
 It runs in both WSL and WSL 2.

-The Linux PAM module is written in Rust, and Windows CLI apps are written in C#.
+Both the Linux PAM module and Windows CLI app are written in Rust.
 Please use it at your own risk.
 There is no warranty.

 ![demo](https://github.com/nullpo-head/WSL-Hello-sudo/blob/master/demo.gif)